The Smartphones For Senior Citizens

 The shift to digital technology in mid-1990s paved the way for the Short Message Service (SMS), more popularly known as “text messaging” or “texting”, as the cheaper way to communicate.
 Yes, it is cheaper to do texting than calling if you just need to relay information and not to discuss important matter that needs explanation and decision.
 Cheap but not easy to use, the SMS technology caused some users especially the older ones to experience learning difficulties that some people were not able to overcome.

 Next comes the smartphones (iPhone, Blackberry, Windows and Android phones) in 2007 which in addition to voice calls and text messaging also support a wide variety of other services such as email, Internet access, short-range wireless communications (infrared, Bluetooth), business applications, gaming, and photography.
 These features plus more computing capabilities of smartphones make a steeper learning curve for even those senior citizens who can call and text using the cellphone models before the coming of the new tech gadget.
+Many services like mobileR are always ready to provide tips and tricks to how to smartly use a smart phone.

 Smartphones are here to stay while the old digital feature cellphone models still in use today will soon be unusable because their batteries and chargers will no longer be available.
 So, what will happen to senior citizens who still need to communicate at the very least by calling or texting?
 Whether they like it or not, they will have to get hold of a smartphone and learn how to use it.
 So, what kind of smartphones must be used by them?